gmp26/angular-ui/README.md

-# AngularUI - The companion suite for AngularJS
+# based on AngularUI - The companion suite for AngularJS
+## with a few additions for mathematics educational purposes.
 ***

 [![Build Status](https://secure.travis-ci.org/angular-ui/angular-ui.png)](http://travis-ci.org/angular-ui/angular-ui)